-In addition to late fees, students will be given one week after the payment deadline to contact the Bursar's office and make payment arrangements.
+In addition to late fees, students will be given one week after the payment deadline to contact the Cashier's office on the 2nd floor of LDSBC and make payment arrangements.
 If the student fails to make payment arrangements by the end of the one-week period, the student's classes will be dropped.
 Students whose classes are dropped for non-payment will have a hold placed on their account and will be required to make a 30% down payment prior to being able to register for future semesters at LDSBC.